-- The policy is placed on an agenda for the next quarterly President’s Policy Committee (PPC) meeting by the UPP Director.
+The policy is placed on an agenda for the next quarterly President’s Policy Committee (PPC) meeting by the UPP Director.

-- The Policy owner presents the documents to PPC and responds to questions.
+The policy owner presents the documents to PPC and responds to questions.

-- If yes, the policy, after incorporating changes identified by the PPC, is posted on the policy website for 30-days.
-An announcement is made in the Brief by the UPP Director.
-Policy owners may also announce the policy to their end users.
+If yes, the policy, after incorporating updates based on the discussion with the PPC, is posted on the policy website for 30 days for public comment.
+The UPP director places an announcement in the Brief.
+Policy owners should communicate the policy 30-day review to their end users.